Many of our customer's frequently asked questions are answered here.

 record onto the DashDyno?

-The DashDyno recording capacity is only limited by the size of the SD / MMC
+The DashDyno recording capacity is only limited by the size of

-Can I import recorded data
+Can I export recorded data

-into a spreadsheet?
+to a spreadsheet?

-Do you support pre-1996
+you support pre-1996

 vehicles?

-No, our scan tool supports 1996 and later vehicles except for a limited
+No, our scan tool supports 1996 and later vehicles except for

 subset of 1994 and 1995